D1rk123/PathTracer/README.md

   * 2 Types of light sources (point lights with next event estimation or emissive surfaces)
   * Saving images as HDR exr files and LDR ppm files

+The image below was rendered using the path tracer in this repository.
 ![Example Render](https://raw.githubusercontent.com/D1rk123/PathTracer/master/ExampleImages/glassMirrorDiffuseExample.png)

 ## Building and running the code